A Personalized Profile

 and thanks Dad, for everything !

 In 2017 I revisited the master's U.S. Outdoor Track & Field Championships with the lofty goal of winning 3 national titles.
-I succeeded twice, and was happy with Bronze in the final effort!
+I succeeded with the first two, and was happy with Bronze in the final effort!
 These events had been the perfect "Field Test", and I was the perfect "lab rat".
 In those few years, starting with 'unable to walk' and ending with a #3 World Ranking, I discovered what was possible simply by practicing what I was teaching.
-With the help of an unfriendly dog, I again set sports aside (likely forever) and began to overhaul of my entire practice, fully committing to somatic learning and breath.
+Running ended (due to a dog attack) and I began overhauling my entire practice, fully embracing somatic learning and breathing.
 It was clear what it had done for me, and I saw what it was doing for my clients.
-There were holdouts among them and I respected that, but I'm sad to this day, seeing the condition some are presently in and knowing how they could've been...if only!
-Sports accolades had felt great, but so does having someone express their gratitude while seeing them improve in ways they hadn't before.
-In 2018 I chose to enter the Feldenkrais Professional Training, a 4-year certification program that became 6yrs with the COVID pandemic, and added an Advanced Breathing Instructor certification during that period.
-Given my age, travel distance and logistics, cost, time away, and the daily grind, it would've been difficult even without the Covid shutdown!
+There were holdouts among them and I respected that, but I'm sad to this day, seeing the condition some are presently in and knowing how they could have benefited ... if only!
+Sports accolades had felt great, but no greater than hearing the gratitude expressed by those I had helped, while seeing them improve in ways not seen before.
+In 2018 I chose to enter the Feldenkrais Professional Training, a 4-year certification program that became 6yrs with the COVID-19 shutdown.
+I added an Advanced Breathing Instructor certification during that period.
+Given my age, travel and logistics, cost, and time away from home, it would've been difficult even without the pandemic!
 I'm sure everyone faced their own hardships at the time.
-I chose to embrace the challenge as opportunity, and still do so still.
-The physical and physiological benefits became obvious. but it's the profound links to recent NeuroScience discoveries that now fascinate me the most.
-The path that leads to functional somatic awareness (breath included) does not end there...make of that what you will!
-I hope this personal introduction provided some insight into both myself and the website.
+I chose to embrace the challenge as opportunity, and do so still.
+The physical and physiological benefits became obvious. but it is the profound links to recent Neuro-Science discoveries that now fascinate me the most.
+The path that leads to functional somatic awareness (breath included) does not end there; interpret that as you will.
+I hope this rather personal introduction has been helpful in providing insight regarding me and the site itself.

 Thanks for visiting,